Landau and leading singularities in arbitrary space-time dimensions

 After this preliminary observation on the integrand representation, let us comment on the structure of the integrand.
-Feynman propagators $D_j$'s, due to parametrisation~\eqref{eq:loopparam}, are polynomials quadratic in $a_{ij}$ and linear in $\lambda_{ij}$.
-For instance, Feynman propagators in $D_\parallel=n-1>0$ and $D_\perp=D-n+1>0$, present in one-loop Feynman integrals, become,
+Feynman propagators $D_j$'s, due to parametrization~\eqref{eq:loopparam}, are polynomials quadratic in $a_{i}$ and linear in $\lambda_{11}$.
+For instance, in $D_\parallel=n-1>0$ and $D_\perp=D-n+1>0$, Feynman propagators present in one-loop Feynman integrals, become,